Electrical Construction & Maintenance (ELEC), AAS

 At Dunwoody College of Technology, the Electrical Construction & Maintenance program prepares students for a variety of entry-level positions within the electrical industry, including: construction, maintenance, manufacturing of electrical components, estimating, sales, and other related fields.
 The program incorporates lecture instruction with application in a laboratory environment to equip graduates with trade knowledge and skills.

-Instruction begins with the science of electricity and transitions to various facets of the construction and manufacturing electrical industries.
+Instruction begins with the science of electricity and transitions to various facets of the electrical construction and manufacturing industries.
 Components of the program include wiring methods, controls, power generation, electrical schematics and blueprints, and electrical and job site safety.
 Students apply the National Electrical Code to electrical installations and maintenance work while developing critical thinking skills to solve problems and make decisions.
 Arts & Sciences courses complement the technical major providing technical reading and writing skills, analytic and scientific reasoning, and a global perspective.

 The Electrical Construction & Maintenance major is approved by the MN Department of Labor & Industry as a two-year electrical program.
 Satisfactory completion of an approved two-year electrical program fulfills the one year’s experience credit allowance for a Class A journeyman electrician, power limited technician, or maintenance electrician license applicant according to part 3800.3520, subpart 5, items B, E, and I, and Minnesota Statutes, section 326B.33, subdivisions 2, paragraph (b), and 7, paragraph (b).